-- D2.2 For each candidate the grades for each examination paper or other form of assessment shall be considered and determined by a Subject Assessment Board which will not have the authority to compensate failures. - D2.3 Second Tier Assessment Boards have the power to decide to whom the qualification in question should be awarded and with what class, if any. - D2.4 Voting At a meeting of an Assessment Board every effort shall be made to reach a decision by consensus, taking into account the views of external examination assessors and auditors.
-If it proves necessary to vote on any matter it shall be determined by a simple majority; each member present shall have one vote and in the case of equality the Chair shall have an additional casting vote - D2.5 No recommendation for the conferment of a qualification at any level, (other than generic exit qualifications), may be awarded without the written consent of the approved External Examiner(s).
+D2.2 For each candidate the grades for each examination paper or other form of assessment

+D2.3 Second Tier Assessment Boards have the power to decide to whom the qualification in question should be awarded and with what class, if any.

+D2.4 Voting At a meeting of an Assessment Board every effort shall be made to reach a decision by consensus, taking into account the views of external examination assessors and auditors.
+If it proves necessary to vote on any matter it shall be determined by a simple majority; each member present shall have one vote and in the case of equality the Chair shall have an additional casting vote.

+D2.5 No recommendation for the conferment of a qualification at any level, (other than generic exit qualifications), may be awarded without the written consent of the approved External Examiner(s).
 On any matter which the External Examiner(s) have declared a matter of principle, the decision of the External Examiner(s) shall either be accepted as final by the Assessment Board or shall be referred to the Academic Board.
-Any unresolved disagreement between External Examiners shall be referred to the Academic Board. - D2.6 All second tier Assessment Boards have the authority to: compensate failure at grade 17 or 18 in modules in accordance with the limits in regulation E10.1, subject to satisfactory overall performance. - D2.7 All Programme Progression Committees have the authority to: - (a) compensate failure at grade 17 or 18 in modules in accordance with the limits in regulation - (b) require a student to transfer to a different programme of study, and/or permit a student to attempt additional credits as a condition of progression.
+Any unresolved disagreement between External Examiners shall be referred to the Academic Board.

+D2.6 All second tier Assessment Boards have the authority to: compensate failure at grade 17 or 18 in modules in accordance with the limits in regulation E10.1, subject to satisfactory overall performance.

+D2.7 All Programme Progression Committees have the authority to:

+(a) compensate failure at grade 17 or 18 in modules in accordance with the limits in regulation E10.1.

+(b) require a student to transfer to a different programme of study, and/or permit a student to attempt additional credits as a condition of progression.